IgnacioMolinaPortoles/NCD--Memonear/README.md

 near dev-deploy ./build/debug/singleton.wasm

-# Copy the contract name and export it like this
+# Copy the contract dev name and export it like this

 export CONTRACT=<dev-123-456>
 ```